-In setting base salaries for our named executives, the Committee historically has taken into account that the lengthy tenure of executive officers, as well as their continued long-time superior performance, which has resulted in base salaries generally gravitating towards the top of the range approximating the targeted market benchmark.
+In setting base salaries for our named executives, the Committee historically has taken into account the lengthy tenure of executive officers, as well as their continued long-time superior performance, which have resulted in base salaries generally gravitating towards the top of the range approximating the targeted market benchmark.
 Promotions and changes in responsibilities also impact the determination of salaries.
-For instance, Dr. Molho received a base salary increase in 2009 when he was promoted to Corporate Senior Vice President, and Mr. Johst received a base salary increase in February 2010 in recognition of the additional General Counsel responsibilities he assumed in early 2009.
+For instance, Dr. Molho received a base salary increase in 2009 when he was promoted to Corporate Senior Vice President and again in 2014 to reflect his expanded responsibilities as an Executive Vice President, and Mr. Johst received a base salary increase in February 2010 in recognition of the additional General Counsel responsibilities he assumed in early 2009.

-Base salaries for our named executives for 2013 (effective as of April 2013) were as follows:
+Base salaries for our named executives for 2014 (effective as of April 2014) were as follows: